openstack-archive/magnetodb/doc/deploy_magnetodb_howto.rst

 - Copy template **deployment/heat_templates/CentOS-6.4-x86_64-cfntools.tdl** to JEOS templates folder
 - Please pay attention: you need to change in template the following lines:

-  - path to repository file from http://192.168.1.1/magnetodb/magnetodb.repo to your repo path
+  - path to repository file from http://192.168.1.1/magnetodb/magnetodb.repo to your repo path (configured on previous step)

   - you need to change passwords for “root” and “test” users.